Is an MBA in Business Analytics Worth It?

 In the classic 1967 movie The Graduate, an older neighbor offers young protagonist Benjamin Braddock some brief but fervent advice on his upcoming career.
 “Just one word: plastics," the neighbor counsels, adding earnestly, “There’s a great future in plastics."

 What advice would a well-intentioned neighbor offer a young graduate today?
-“Just one word: data."
+“Just one word: data.”
 Like plastics in the 1960s, data analysis is a rapidly growing field that promises almost limitless integration into nearly every business function.
-But where plastics was a punchline in The Graduate, a signifier of a square elder’s vision of progress and modernity, data analytics truly is cutting edge and appears poised to remain so into the indefinite future.
+But where plastics was a punchline in The Graduate, a signifier of a square elder’s vision of progress and modernity, data analytics truly is cutting edge.
+It appears poised to remain so into the indefinite future.

 As a business analyst with an MBA, you will mine and analyze business data to predict future trends, identify inefficiencies, and anticipate and solve business challenges in any area where data are available and useful.
 That includes strategy, operations, marketing, finance, technology, human resources... in fact, it’s hard to think of a function within modern business that doesn’t generate data that, in the right hands, can yield invaluable insights.